Retro-Devils/WickedOS/README.md

 Retroarch is the main emu used.
 So most normal retroarch cores .

-N64, psp, dreamcast, and nds use standalone emulators.
+N64, psp, dreamcast, and nds use standalone emulators/apps.

 N64 performance is very smooth .
 Most games function better than retropie.
 This is due to emus used that were designed for android low end phones

 Psp, dremcast and NDS performance is about the same as retropie .

 Sega Saturn performance is still quite slow and not worth the time really.
+Same currently with game use and wii.

+This may change will update if it does .

 ## How do I add games ?